dartmouth-cs52/dartmouth-cs52.github.io/lectures/05_js2/index_slides.md

 ???
 * anybody remember constructors in java? what do they do?  (function that returns an instance of the class -> an object)
+* this is basically the constructor - setting everything including methods there